This course is open for applications.

 As well as meeting the academic entry requirements, you should meet the following selection criteria:

-Selection Event.
-If shortlisted, you will be invited to a selection event where you will undertake a literacy and numeracy test, group activity and individual interview.
+If shortlisted, you will be invited to a selection event where you will undertake an individual assessment, group activity and individual interview.
 On successful completion of all of these criteria, you will be offered a place.

 We encourage applications from all those interested in nursing or midwifery.
 Nursing and Midwifery are both physically and emotionally demanding professions and UWE Bristol positively implements the principles of the Equality Act 2010.